Communist Party of Germany: Nazi era

 On 27 February, soon after the appointment of Adolf Hitler as chancellor, the Reichstag was set on fire and Dutch council communist Marinus van der Lubbe was found near the building.
 The Nazis publicly blamed the fire on communist agitators in general, although in a German court in 1933, it was decided that van der Lubbe had acted alone, as he claimed to have done.
 The following day, Hitler persuaded Hindenburg to issue the Reichstag Fire Decree.
-It suspended the civil liberties enshrined in the Weimar Constitution, ostensibly to deal with Communist acts of violence.
+It used the provisions of Article 48 of the Weimar Constitution to suspend key civil liberties, ostensibly to deal with Communist acts of violence.

 Repression began within hours of the fire, when police arrested dozens of communists.
 Although Hitler could have formally banned the KPD, he did not do so right away.
 Not only was he reluctant to chance a violent uprising, but he believed the KPD could siphon off SPD votes and split the left.
 However, most judges held the KPD responsible for the fire, and took the line that KPD membership was in and of itself a treasonous act.
 At the March 1933 election, the KPD elected 81 deputies.
 However, it was an open secret that they would never be allowed to take up their seats; they were all arrested in short order.
 For all intents and purposes, the KPD was "outlawed" on the day the Reichstag Fire Decree was issued, and "completely banned" as of 6 March, the day after the election.

 Shortly after the election, the Nazis pushed through the Enabling Act, which allowed the cabinet–in practice, Hitler–to enact laws without the involvement of the Reichstag, effectively giving Hitler dictatorial powers.
 Since the bill was effectively a constitutional amendment, a quorum of two-thirds of the entire Reichstag had to be present in order to formally call up the bill.
 Leaving nothing to chance, Reichstag President Hermann Göring did not count the KPD seats for purposes of obtaining the required quorum.
 This led historian Richard J. Evans to contend that the Enabling Act had been passed in a manner contrary to law.
-The Nazis did not need to count the KPD deputies for purposes of getting a supermajority of two-thirds of those deputies present and voting.
+The Nazis did not need to count the KPD deputies for purposes of getting a super-majority of two-thirds of those deputies present and voting.
 However, Evans argued, not counting the KPD deputies for purposes of a quorum amounted to "refusing to recognize their existence", and was thus "an illegal act".

 The KPD was efficiently suppressed by the Nazis.
 The most senior KPD leaders were Wilhelm Pieck and Walter Ulbricht, who went into exile in the Soviet Union.
 The KPD maintained an underground organisation in Germany throughout the Nazi period, but the loss of many core members severely weakened the Party's infrastructure.